-Antique Depot and Flea Market is housed in a 74,000 square foot indoor facility in Duncansville, Blair County.
+Antique Depot is an antique store and flea market housed in a 74,000 square foot indoor facility in Duncansville, Blair County.

-Home to nearly 200 different antique dealers and flea market vendors, you’ll find a huge variety of collectibles and unique objects at Antique Depot.
+Home to nearly 200 different antique dealers and flea market vendors, it features a huge variety of collectibles, artwork, furniture, and other unique objects.

 How to Find Antique Depot